Frequently Asked Questions

-Our Al Fresco restaurant serves breakfast, and lunch and dinner.
-Dinner is by request and the local chef can cook wonderful traditional dishes for you: Garifuna Hudut, Stew Chicken, Lobster, Curry Shrimp, and she makes a delicious fresh coconut pie with coconut right from the beach!
+Our Al Fresco restaurant serves breakfast, lunch and dinner.
+Dinner is by request and the local chef can cook wonderful traditional dishes for you: Garifuna Hudut, Stew Chicken, Lobster, Curry Shrimp and to finish off a delicious coconut pie with fresh coconut right from our own beach!

 Jungle Jeanie's has a full bar open daily.
 Belikin Beer and cold soft drinks are always available.

-The beach in Hopkins is a 5 mile long stretch, from False Sittee Point to the lagoon.
-It's great for jogging or walking and is lined with coconut palms, local homes, colorful guesthouses & resorts, and a some local eateries..
+The beach in Hopkins is a 5 mile long stretch from False Sittee Point to the lagoon.
+It's great for jogging or walking and is lined with coconut palms, local homes, colorful guesthouses, resorts and some local eateries.
 The village of Hopkins lies around the middle of the stretch of beach.

-Comfortable clothing and footwear, bathing suit, towel, sunscreen, bug spray, a camera.
+Comfortable clothing and footwear, bathing suit, towel, sunscreen, bug spray, camera.

-We can do your laundry for a small fee you while you are staying at Jungle Jeanie's.
+We can do your laundry for a small fee while you are staying at Jungle Jeanie's.